Homebirth

 The global fee for midwifery services includes complete prenatal care, risk assessment, nutritional counseling, birth preparation, midwife attendance at your labor and birth along with a qualified assistant, standard supplies to be used during labor and birth, a head-to-toe newborn exam, lactation/breastfeeding support, newborn care education, postpartum care for the first 6 weeks, a family planning consultation, and 24-hour midwife on-call availability for urgent matters and from 37-42 weeks of pregnancy for labor and birth.

+Many PPO health insurance plans will reimburse for midwifery services.
 I strive to make midwifery care accessible and am always happy to answer any financial questions you may have in considering a homebirth.
 Payment plans and sliding scale are available.
 For more information about my services and fees, please contact me.

 Get in touch for a free consultation